|

 As noted by Glenn Reynolds, a supposed journal of early american history has published a vapid piece on the Second Amendment by Michael Bellesiles.
 The editor of the journal, Jill Lapore, gave me a non-response when I queried why should would publish a piece from Bellesiles given the fraudulent character of his work and invited me to comment on their forum.

-"Dear Ms. Lepore,
+I asked: "Dear Ms. Lepore,

 Is your use of Michael Bellesiles' piece on the Constitution supposed to be a joke?
 Bellesiles has been shown to be a fraud.
 Using a piece by him says much about your credibility."